openaq/openaq-info/FAQ.md

 You can start playing around by [building your own air quality comparisons](https://openaq.org/#/compare/MNB/Beijing%20US%20Embassy/Anand%20Vihar?parameter=pm25) of stations around the world, check out the [global map](https://openaq.org/#/map) or [downloading data by csv](https://openaq.org/#/countries) or [our open API](https://docs.openaq.org).

+Here are open-source tools built by community members:
 _Data Browsers & Visualizations:_
 - [OpenAQ Browser](https://dolugen.github.io/openaq-browser/#/): This browser allows the user to sift, sort and visualize OpenAQ-aggregated data in a friendly way, built by Dolugen Buuralda in Ulaanbaatar, Mongolia